Updates

 There is no citizenship requirement for children to receive free school meals.
 Over 1,500 schools in Washington offer free school meals to all students, without requiring an application.
 Check here if your child’s school is included.

 For schools where free meals are available but not offered to all students, low-income families can apply to participate.
 A social security number of the adult signing the application may be asked for, but it is not required.
-This is for the purposes of helping track the application, but your application won’t be denied or delayed if you do not provide one.
+Your application will not be denied or delayed if you do not provide one.
 The information on your application is also not shared with immigration officials.

 Food Banks